Instructions for single abstracts

 Please note: we do not allow abstracts funded or sponsored by organisations/companies that are detrimental for health, e.g. tobacco and arms industry (Code of Good Practice EPH Conference Foundation).

 You are asked to give three keywords that would best fit the content of your abstract.
-Try not to use the words from the track name you have chosen.
-Please, use our autocomplete system during the submission.
+They are used for programme planning only.
+Try not to use the words from the above topics you have chosen.
+Please, use our autocomplete system for first 2 keywords.
+The 3rd keyword is of your choice.

 6. Guidelines for authors

-All abstracts must be submitted and, if accepted, presented in English.
+All abstracts must be submitted and, if accepted, must be presented in English.

-All abstracts have a limit of 2,000 characters, including spaces but excluding title and authors’ information.
+All abstracts have a limit of 2,000 characters, including spaces but excluding title, keywords and authors’ information.
 If you exceed the character limit, the system will not accept the abstract.

 Graphics or tables cannot be accepted because of production limitations.